CocoaNutsUIUC/HealthKit-Demo/README.md

 ## CocoaHealth: a Demo App

-In this demo, we'll use HealthKit to create the following three functionalities:
+In this demo, we'll use HealthKit to create the following two functionalities:

 1) Reading user's height, weight, and monthly steps/distance/flights from `HealthStore`
-2) Writing user's body mass index to `HealthStore`
+2) Writing user's height, weight, and body mass index to `HealthStore`
-3) Recording workouts and saving them to `HealthStore`

 ### Part I: Interfacing with HealthKit API